 Powr RSS Feed

-With POWr RSS Feed, you can automatically combine and display content from a number of different sources using RSS feeds.
+POWr RSS combines and displays content from various content using RSS feeds.

-The POWr RSS Feed plugin also lets you display images, videos, and articles, adjust the priority of different feeds, use custom fonts, backgrounds, colors, and more.
-It also has mobile-responsive design and supports text in every language.
+The POWr RSS plugin also lets you display videos, images, and article content, adjust sizing and spacing of feeds, use custom colors, backgrounds, fonts, and more.
+It also has mobile-responsive design and supports text in all languages.

 For more details, go here: